The belief that laughter heals the mind has been around for centuries. And why not?

 Similarly, Mesmer‐Magnus, Glew, and Viswesvaran (2012) conducted a meta-analysis of 49 studies focusing on the impact of humor in the workplace.
 Positive humor was found to buffer the impact of work stress on mental health, as well as to promote more effective functioning on the job.

-More specific workplace benefits of humor included lower stress, burnout, and subordinate work withdrawal; and increased amounts of effective coping effectiveness, health, team cohesion, and both job performance and satisfaction.
+More specific workplace benefits of humor included lower stress, burnout, and subordinate work withdrawal, and increased coping effectiveness, health, team cohesion, and job performance and satisfaction.

 The humor students bring to the classroom is also essential.
 For example, in a study exploring humor among undergraduate students, a sense of humor was positively related to both sociability and creativity (Ghayas & Malik, 2013).
 The intentional use of classroom humor also has been linked to enhanced learning among nursing students (Ulloth, 2002).

-Humor in the classroom also is believed to promote social and emotional development among children (Lovorn, 2008).
+Humor in the classroom also is believed to promote social and emotional development among children (Lovorn, 2008), and we share a few ideas in our article – Activities to Stimulate Emotional Development.

 While there is a paucity of research addressing humor among older people, there is some evidence of its potential to enhance the quality of life within this group.
 For example, research by Ganz and Jacobs (2014) indicated that attending a humor therapy workshop was associated with positive mental health outcomes among seniors.

-Coping humor also has been associated with increased social support and self-efficacy among older community-dwelling adults (Marziali, McDonald & Donahue, 2008).
-Lastly, following humor therapy sessions, elderly nursing home residents showed a reduced duration of agitation and an increased duration of happiness (Low et al., 2015).
+Coping humor also has been associated with increased social support and self-efficacy among older community-dwelling adults (Marziali, McDonald, & Donahue, 2008).
+Lastly, following humor therapy sessions, elderly nursing home residents showed a reduced duration of agitation and an increased duration of happiness (Low et al., 2014).

 Additionally, humor may represent a vital strength during middle childhood by helping kids to gain the support of a peer group and by enhancing self-esteem (Klein & Kuiper, 2006).

 A comprehensive look at how children are impacted by the experience of humor is described by Hogan (2003), who noted that humor benefits children in terms of enhanced social bonding, stress relief, and pain coping.
-Growing up with humor sets children on a more positive pathway; as, once they begin college, humor is predictive of better college adjustment (Hickman & Crossland, 2004).
+Growing up with humor sets children on a more positive pathway.
+Once they begin college, humor is predictive of better college adjustment (Hickman & Crossland, 2004).

 Humor’s Role in Stress